Azad Sporting Club: Notable players

-The most notable player to have represented the club is their all-time top scorer Tajul Islam Manna, who played for them from 1954 to 1963, scoring 77 league goals including 10 hat-tricks in the process.
+The most notable player to have represented the club is center-forward Tajul Islam Manna, who played for them from 1954 to 1963, scoring 77 league goals including 10 hat-tricks in the process.
 The East Pakistani striker also represented the Pakistan national team in 1955, scoring the only goal of the game against India in a Non-FIFA Friendly.

-Other notable players include: Tarapada Roy, Ranjit Das, SA Jamman Mukta, Jalil Ansari, Monwar Hossain Nannu, Shahidur Rahman Shantoo, Anjam Hossain, Ehtesham, Habib Ahmed, Salam Murshedy, Mari Chowdhury, Khandoker Nurunnabi, Elias Hossain, Md Kamruzzaman, Anwar Hossain, Khandoker Abul Hasan and Subal Das.
+Other notable players include: Tarapada Roy, Ranjit Das, SA Jamman Mukta, Jalil Ansari, Monwar Hossain Nannu, Shahidur Rahman Shantoo, Anjam Hossain, Ehtesham, Habib Ahmed, Abdus Salam Murshedy, Mari Chowdhury, Khandoker Nurunnabi, Elias Hossain, Md Kamruzzaman, Anwar Hossain, Khandoker Abul Hasan and Subal Das.
 Sheikh Monsur Ali Lalu who later played for the Shadhin Bangla football team also began his First Division career with the club.